Last Updated on January 30, 2018 by Inspire Malibu

 Many of those in the Austin area struggling with addiction face long wait lists for treatment or for appointments with doctors certified to prescribe Suboxone, a medication proven to help people stop abusing opioids.

 This small town in the American heartland is another casualty of the opioid epidemic facing the country.
-As other pharmaceutical companies have done, Endo couched its reformulation of Opana, designed to make profits, in the need for safety.
+Like other pharmaceutical companies, Endo couched its reformulation of Opana, designed to make profits, in the need for safety.

 The collateral damage this time is that users who were coping with an opioid addiction might now be battling HIV as well.